Not here: The white north has thy bones; and thou, heroic sailor-soul, art passing on thine happier voyage now toward no earthly pole*.

 unlikely and there were provisions for three years along

 with hunting equipment that could be used to supplement

 Erebus and Terror were accompanied to Greenland by a supply ship which returned to England bearing letters from the crews of the two ships.

 On the 26th of July 1845, two whaling ships saw Franklin's expedition in northern Baffin Bay which they reported on arrival back home in England in August.
 It appeared that all was well and on schedule.
 It was to be the last contact the expedition had with the outside world.

 The crew were inexperienced in the polar regions with only very few having been to the Arctic previously, though Franklin had and Crozier the captain of the Terror had returned two years previously from the Antarctic where he had also been captain of the same ship in James Clark Ross's four year long expedition.

 The diaries from the Erebus (where Franklin was stationed) that were eventually found report that these early days had a positive, benign and happy atmosphere where success was assured and failure not contemplated.

 Crozier was less convinced however and presided over a ship less convivial.
 Both captains had a feeling they would not return home alive, shared only in their written thoughts.

 In a time before telecommunications and with the ships heading to a region where they would likely be iced in for the winter with plenty of provisions to get them through and no likely contact for several months each year, no-one worried about what might be happening, no news was what was expected.
-However no news arrived during during the whole of 1846 either and concerns began to form.
+However when no news arrived during the whole of the next year 1846, concerns began to form.